Lighting Up Our Lives: How Light Influences Our Mental and Physical Health

 Date: June 30, 2020 - 11:00 a.m.
 ET to 12:00 p.m.
 ET

 Natural outdoor light and artificial indoor light can affect our mental and physical health.
+This is especially relevant in the current times when we are asked to stay home and spend less time outside.
 Dr. Burgess will examine how light reaches the brain and can alter brain centers that regulate circadian (body clock) timing, sleep, and mood.
-Specific properties of light, such as its intensity, wavelength, and timing, will be discussed, as well as individual differences in light sensitivity.
-The speaker will also examine current approaches to morning light treatment and how it can be used to improve health and reduce symptom burden in a variety of clinical disorders such as chronic-pain conditions, depression, and post-traumatic stress disorder.
+Specific properties of light, such as intensity, wavelength, and timing, will be discussed, as will individual differences in light sensitivity.
+The speaker will also examine current approaches to morning light treatment and how it can be used to improve health and reduce symptom burden in a variety of clinical disorders such as chronic pain conditions, depression, and posttraumatic stress disorder.